vito-go/mywords/BUILD_GUIDE.md

 > The web desktop version is a standalone web application that can be run in a browser without installation.
 Simply execute the binary file in the command line to open the web application in your browser.
 >
 > It supports usage on platforms such as Linux, Windows, and macOS.
 You can deploy the web version to your local computer device or deploy it on a cloud server for use on any device.
+>

 - Execute `make build-web-platform` in the terminal.
   - Execute the compiled binary file in the command line, for example:
       - Execute `./bin/mywords-web-linux` on Linux.
       - Execute `./bin/mywords-web-windows.exe` on Windows.
       - Execute `./bin/mywords-web-macos` on MacOS.
+- Execute `make build-web-termux` in the terminal to compile the web version for Termux on Android.
+  - Execute `./bin/mywords-web-termux` in the terminal to run the web version on Termux on Android.
 - After execution, the browser will automatically open and access http://127.0.0.1:18960/web/ or the specified port number.
 - Already integrated the web version in the mobile version, seamless learning between multiple devices.